DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-05-templates.md

 To test templates we ran unmoderated remote research sessions with 4 training providers, and we visited 3 further providers.

-We attempted many more remote sessions but some users did not complete the exercise and others couldn’t record the session because of network firewalls or IT restrictions.
+We attempted many more remote sessions but some users did not complete the exercise and others could not record the session because of network firewalls or IT restrictions.

 More about our research in confluence: [Confluence](https://dfedigital.atlassian.net/wiki/spaces/BaT/pages/440074245/Testing+templates+and+multiple+orgs)